tom-sawczuk/sas/README.md

-# SAS
+# SAS On Demand
-A repository of all the data, tutorials and any other associated information needed to complete the tutorials created for SAS OnDemand.

-### Tutorial 1 - Sign up and the SAS environment
-A brief tutorial providing some understanding of how to sign up to SAS OnDemand and what the SAS environment looks like.
+A repository containing links to my SAS On Demand tutorials, alongside the data and scripts required for them.

+### Introduction
+Learn how to navigate github for the appropriate data and how to sign up to SAS.

-### Tutorial 2 - NBA Combine data
+### Tutorial 1 - NBA Combine data
-Analysing an NBA Combine dataset using ANOVA and Mixed Models in SAS
+Analyse an NBA Combine dataset using ANOVA and Mixed Models using SAS On Demand.

+##### 1a - Exploring the data

+##### 1b - Running One Way ANOVAs

+##### 1c - Running Two Way ANOVAs

+##### 1d - Running Linear Mixed Models